Fort Campbell: History

 On May 2, 1966, Third Army General Order 161 directed the activation of a Basic Combat Training Center at Fort Campbell.
 On July 6, barely two months after its activation, Fort Campbell's Army Training Center received its first 220 newly inducted soldiers.
 Basic Combat Training began on schedule July 11 with a full complement of 1,100 trainees.
 The Training Center operated until April 15, 1972, when it was deactivated.

 The 1st Brigade was sent for duty in Vietnam in July 1965.
 Soon thereafter, upon the escalation of hostilities in Southeast Asia, the rest of the division arrived.
 Also in response to the military buildup, the 6th Infantry Division was reactivated at Fort Campbell on November 24, 1966, and inactivated July 25, 1968.

 In September 1971, the 173rd Airborne Brigade returned to Fort Campbell and conducted its official homecoming ceremonies, which were presided over by Secretary of Defense Melvin Laird.
 The 173rd was then inactivated on 14 January 1972 and its personnel and the equipment used to rebuild the 3rd Brigade, 101st Airborne Division (Airmobile).
 The 3rd Brigade remained on jump status until April 1974, when its jump status was terminated and the division became entirely airmobile.
 On April 6, 1972, the 101st Airborne Division (Airmobile) was officially welcomed back to its home station after the cessation of hostilities in Vietnam.
 The ceremonies were attended by Vice President Spiro T. Agnew and General William C. Westmoreland, Army Chief of Staff.

 Fort Campbell had a children's theatre program until it closed down in 1983.

 On December 12, 1985, 246 servicemembers died with eight aircrews shortly after takeoff from Gander, Newfoundland, Canada, during a return from peacekeeping duties in Egypt.
 A memorial grove of trees and monument are near the post museum.

+As a result of the tornado outbreak of December 9–10, 2023, about 250 Army families were displaced from their homes.
+The damage was especially severe in Clarksville, the town outside of the base, where an EF3 tornado with estimated winds of 150 mph killed 6 people there and in neighbouring areas.
+There were no reported fatalities among Fort Campbell personnel or their families.
+Roughly 1,100 Fort Campbell soldiers and family members were without critical services such as water, heat or electricity.
+Fort Campbell sustained no obvious significant damage.